scalableminds/webknossos/docs/datasets.md

 Note, data streaming may count against any usage limits or minutes as defined by these third-party services.
 Check with the service provider or dataset owner.

-Hint: If have any Zarr dataset locally that you would like to view in webKnossos, consider running a HTTP server locally to server the dataset.
+Hint: If happen to have any Zarr dataset locally that you would like to view in webKnossos, consider running a HTTP server locally to serve the dataset.
 Then webKnossos can easily stream the data.

 ### Working with Neuroglancer and BossDB datasets
 On webKnossos.org supports loading and remotely streaming datasets in the in the [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) stored in the Google Cloud or datasets served from [BossDB](https://bossdb.org).